curl/everything-curl/cmdline/urls/host.md

     curl http://[2a04:4e42::561]/

-When a host name is used, the converting of the name to an IP address is typically done using the system's resolver functions.
+When a hostname is used, the converting of the name to an IP address is typically done using the system's resolver functions.
 That normally lets a sysadmin provide local name lookups in the `/etc/hosts` file (or equivalent).